-The #SGACT command activates/deactivates PDP contexts defined with +CGDCONTcommand.
-The #SGACT establishes a Default EPS Bearer, and opens a Network Interface80000ST10028A Rev. 23Page 42 of 1642017-10-24 to use the TCP/IP stack running on the module.
+The #SGACT command activates/deactivates PDP contexts defined with +CGDCONT command.
+The #SGACT establishes a Default EPS Bearer and opens a Network Interface to use the TCP/IP stack running on the module.
 If the <cid> used by the #SGACT command is already active (as the result of the default bearer context activation procedure that can be part of the attach procedure, see next paragraph), the command opens only a Network Interface, see chapter 12.11.3.